manher1992/Korrelationsmatrix-DAX/README.md

-# Korrelationsmatrix-DAX
+# Heatmap-DAX

-1. Aktuelle und Historische DAX - Entwicklung auf ein DataFrame exportieren
+1. Export Stock Data to a Dataframe

-2. DAX - Korrelationsmatrix (HeatMap)
+2. DAX - HeatMap

+Coding just for fun.